gvvaughan/specl/README.md

 and not leak out into any following examples.
 However, `require` defeats these precautions for two reasons:

-  1. Non-local symbols in a required module always refer to _G (or _ENV in Lua 5.2), which, by definition will leak out into following examples.
-Avoid this by ensuring everything in the module is either marked as `local` or returned from the module, where the caller can decide whether to corrupt the global environment.
+  1. Non-local symbols in a required module always refer to `_G` (or `_ENV` in Lua 5.2), which, by definition will leak out into following examples.
+Avoid this by ensuring everything in the module is either marked as `local` or returned from the module, where the caller can decide whether to corrupt the global environment or not.
   2. The returned result of requiring a module is cached, so any code executed as a side-effect of the `require` call only takes effect on the first call.
 Requiring the same module again, even from a different example environment, returns the cached result.
-Avoid this returning any initial state.
+Avoid this by returning any initial state from the module rather than executing arbitrary code on first load.

 With good module hygiene, you'll probably never even need to be aware of the above.
 But, if you are writing specifications for an existing